pulzze/autoflow-documentation/docs/ids/action-security-encrypt/tooltip.md

-Encrypt a data string to a binary
+Encrypt a string to a binary.